 - Waterjet: cut by using a very high-pressure jet of water.

 Types of rubber used to make Rubber Tiles:

 Vulcanized Rubber Tiles:

-The rubber changes its properties which created consistency by this method of vulcanization.
-The rubber is compressed into a non-porous, durable and denser rubber.
+The rubber changes its properties which creates consistency by this method of vulcanization.
+The rubber is compressed into a non-porous, durable, and denser rubber.

-The advantage of denser and non-porous rubber tiles is that they do not trap salts from water or any sweat from workout.
+The advantage of denser and non-porous rubber tiles is that they do not trap salts from water or any sweat from workouts.

 Non-Vulcanized Rubber Tiles:

 Non-Vulcanized Rubber Tiles are less dense and porous when compared with vulcanized tiles and are more affordable than vulcanized rubber.

 Virgin Rubber Tiles are made from natural rubber.
 They are denser and are resistant to colors which helps that the tiles do not fade and last longer.